apache/activemq-artemis/docs/user-manual/en/examples.md

 with Apache ActiveMQ Artemis & an embedded instance of the Apache DS LDAP server.

+## Security keycloak

+The `security-keycloak` example shows you how to delegate security with Apache ActiveMQ Artemis & an external Keycloak.
+Using OAuth of the web console and direct access for JMS clients.

 ## Send Acknowledgements

 The `send-acknowledgements` example shows you how to use Apache ActiveMQ